Start your search for excellence

 Before an interview, head back to the job posting.
 Go through the description with an eye toward interview questions.
 Note key phrases or skills mentioned in the job description and pick examples that show your expertise in those areas.
 For example, if the posting mentions project management skills, list specific times you effectively led projects.
 You can take these concrete examples and integrate them into your answers to interview questions.

-3. Make sure your formal and professional
+3. Make sure you're formal and professional

 Yet again, such a simple tip that so many candidates fall down upon.
 In every interview you conduct you should always make sure you attend on time and are dressed accordingly.
-It is always better to overdress rather than underdress as once again it show you’ve made more of an effort with the process.
-This is particularly important in first stage interviews and first impressions, as they are key to an individual’s perception of yourself and this professional manner should be retained throughout the whole process.
+It is always better to overdress rather than underdress as once again it shows you’ve made more of an effort with the process.
+This is particularly important in first-stage interviews and first impressions, as they are key to an individual’s perception of yourself and this professional manner should be retained throughout the whole process.

 4. Prepare for the typical job interview questions